Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Discussion

 We did not analyse the separation dependence of the luminosity predictions since the migration of gas giants out to large separations is not very well understood, and eccentricity will modify the instantaneous planet--star separation too.
 Even if there are planets around the stars surveyed so far and they are located in the favourable (background-limited) portion of detection curves, we do not expect that they would have been detected because they tend to be too faint for most instruments up to now.
 Figure~\ref{Abb:LHa+mehr} suggests that the deep background-limited sensitivity values of \citet{cugno23as209} from MagAO-X---which benefits from major instrumental upgrades at MagAO---or the Hubble Space Telescope are only starting to scratch the tip of the iceberg.
 Recent discoveries with MagAO-X seem to corroborate this \citep{li25,close25b}.
 Therefore, decreasing the inner working angle should give access to more planets \citep{nielsen19,close20}, but the more important factor might be an improvement in the sensitivity.

 In the short term, using existing technology, it thus seems promising to survey a large number of stars while emphasising long integration times.
 Even though there is some evidence that extinction plays a role in explaining the spectra of \PDSbc{} \citep{Stolker+20b,cugno21}, more recent data call this somewhat into question \citep{blakely25}.
 Also, extinction by the accreting material close to the planet is predicted fortunately not to be a major factor overall\footnote{This was studied at \Ha.
-In the NIR, the dust opacity should be even smaller, but the gas opacity could be larger or smaller in narrow regions surrounding the other hydrogen emission lines.} \citep{maea21}.
+In the NIR, the dust opacity should be even smaller or at worse similar if it is grey instead of ISM-like \citep{cugno25}, but the gas opacity could be larger or smaller in narrow regions surrounding the other hydrogen emission lines.} \citep{maea21}.
 Figure~\ref{Abb:LHa+mehr} shows that the maximal line luminosity is roughly constant with mass for all hydrogen lines.
 To first order, this implies that low-mass planets offer a similar contrast relative to their star compared to more massive ones and thus similar chances of detection.
 However, more massive planets possibly open deeper gaps than lower-mass planets \citep[e.g.,][]{kanagawa17,zhang18}, which helps their detectability.
 However, ultimately, it is not clear whether the planet-mass dependence of the remaining opacity in the gap is more important, and variability would likely complicate the matter.